Folate-Rich Kale Pesto for a Healthy Pregnancy

 In this article:

 Pesto can be made in advance and stored in the fridge for up to a week, or frozen in an airtight container for up to six months.
-I prefer Tuscan kale (also called lacinato or dinosaur kale) for its sweetness and tender leaves, but any variety of kale will work beautifully.
+I prefer Tuscan kale (also called lacinato or dinosaur kale) for its sweetness and tender leaves, but any variety will work beautifully.

 Hand holds blue-and-white plate of spaghetti with kale pesto and roasted cherry tomatoes